luketn/mongodb-intro-workshop-part-2/README.md

 # mongodb-performance-workshop
 Follow on to mongodb-intro-workshop.

+## Examining Performance

+### Tools

+... todo - list of tools for examining performance in mongo ...

 Discuss mongodb performance.

 Indexes: How is an index stored - b-trees, size, in-memory vs disk, number of indexes, query planner.